sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

-# Authoring release using Deployment Groups in VSTS
+# Using Deployment Groups in VSTS

 ## Overview